ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms between 10pm and midnight, then a chance of showers and thunderstorms between
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms before midnight, then a chance of showers and thunderstorms between midnight
-         midnight and 1am, then a chance of showers and thunderstorms.
+         and 1am, then a chance of showers and thunderstorms.
 Mostly cloudy, with a low around 71.
-South southeast wind around
+South southeast wind around 3 mph.
-         3 mph.
          Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">